-- Ball Throw
+- Ball throw

-- Shuttle Run
+- Shuttle run

 Dear Mr. Smith,

 Thank you for your time.
-Sincerely, Ally

-Hearing that from a coach who had been at the Naval Academy for nearly 40 years was like hearing Yoda say it and I have questioned it no more.
-So you need to practice it and build shoulder strength by doing pullups, pushups, dips, overhead presses, lightweight shoulder workouts, and throwing.
-Those who do best on this test are throwing athletes (quarterbacks, pitchers, water-polo players, etc).
+Hearing that from a coach who had been at the Naval Academy for nearly 40 years was like hearing Yoda say it, and I have questioned it no more.
+So you need to practice it and build shoulder strength by doing pull-ups, push-ups, dips, overhead presses, lightweight shoulder workouts and throwing.
+Those who do best on this test are throwing athletes (quarterbacks, pitchers, water-polo players, etc.).
 So practice a few times every day and work on your technique.

-Shuttle Run – The 120 ft shuttle run is over just about as quick as it started.
-The goal here is to run 10 yards (30 ft) four times as quickly as you can.
+Shuttle run: The 120-foot shuttle run is over just about as quick as it started.
+The goal here is to run 10 yards (30 feet) four times as quickly as you can.
 Work on your starts by doing squats and jumps in your workout.
 And work on your technique of changing direction every 10 yards.

 Be in shape for the entire test.
-Do not just practice a few events that you are not very good at doing and hoping everything fits nicely on test day.
+Do not just practice a few events that you are not very good at doing and hope everything fits nicely on test day.
 Practice the test a few more times before actually being tested on it to learn a strategy for taking the test and pacing yourself when needed.

-Want to Learn More About Getting Military Fit?
+Want to Learn More About Military Life?

-Whether you're thinking of joining the military, looking for fitness and basic training tips, and keeping up with military life and benefits, Military.com has you covered.
-Sign up for a free Military.com membership to have military news, updates, and resources delivered directly to your inbox.
+Whether you're thinking of joining the military, looking for fitness and basic training tips, or keeping up with military life and benefits, Military.com has you covered.
+Subscribe to Military.com to have military news, updates and resources delivered directly to your inbox.